AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 * {api:anychart.core.StateSettings#fill}fill(){api} to set the fill
 * {api:anychart.core.StateSettings#stroke}stroke(){api} to set the stroke

+In the following sample, there is a Network Graph with the size, shape, and appearance of nodes configured:

 ```
 // access nodes
 var nodes = chart.nodes();

 // set the size of nodes
 nodes.normal().height(40);